AVAC is committed to helping providers navigate barriers and increase immunization rates.

 AVAC’s work to support quality measures includes:

-• Ensuring HP2030 includes adult immunization metrics.
+• Ensuring HP2030 operationalizes adult immunization metrics.

 • Working with CMS to adopt AIS/prenatal composite measures in Medicare and Medicaid.